Call For A Free Initial Consultation (703) 273-4100

 Passing a Stopped School Bus in Fairfax County

-First, we will look at whether there was a median or barrier between your vehicle and the bus.
-In addition, the next question is whether the vehicle was clearly marked as a school bus and not some other type of bus.
-We will also look at the purpose for the school bus's stop (i.e. whether it was for the purpose of taking on or discharging people).
-A bus that is simply stopped for other reasons is not considered a "stopped school bus."
+When we get passing a stopped school bus case we want to determine first if there are any affirmative defenses to the case with an eye towards acquittal or are we more or less seeking a reduction of the charge.
+First, we will look at whether there was a physical median or barrier between your vehicle and the bus.
+Many times we'll want to figure out the exact location of the incident so we will either use Google Maps or have our client take a picture of the area.
+A physical barrier separating our client's vehicle from the school bus precludes a conviction for passing a stopped school bus.
+In addition, the next question is whether the bus was clearly marked as a school bus and not some other type of bus.
+This code section does not apply to all buses but to school buses only.
+We will also look at the purpose for the school bus's stop because it must have been for the sole purpose of taking on or discharging people.
+A bus that is simply stopped for other reasons is not considered a "stopped school bus" as they could be on the phone with a supervisor or waiting until their next pickup.

 The truth about your case